-It's possible to have just one faulty gene, which makes you a carrier.
-You won't get AAT deficiency yourself, but you can pass it to your children.
+It's possible to have just one broken gene, which makes you a carrier.
+You won't get alpha-1 yourself, but you pass the gene on to your children.

-If you inherit two faulty genes, you can develop emphysema in your 40s or 50s -- or you may never get symptoms of lung disease.
-You may never even know you have AAT deficiency.
-So although a test may show that you have both genes, it cannot say for certain what will happen to your health.
+A test can show that you have both genes.
+It cannot say for certain what will happen to your health.
+If you inherit two faulty genes, you may develop emphysema in your 40s or 50s -- or you may never get symptoms of lung disease.
+If you aren’t tested, you may never even know you have alpha-1.

 Blood Tests and Lung Checks

-The best way to diagnose AAT deficiency is with a test that looks at your DNA.
-Your doctor will take a blood sample or swab the inside of your cheek.
-Lab workers will check the sample for the faulty genes that cause AAT deficiency.
+The best way to diagnose alpha-1 is a test that looks at your DNA (genetic information.)
+Your doctor will take a blood sample.
+Lab workers will check your sample for the faulty genes that cause alpha-1.

-Another blood test measures how much of the AAT protein is present in your body.
-If the level is much lower than normal, that's a sign of AAT deficiency.
+Another blood test measures how much of the alpha-1 protein is in your body.

 Your doctor may also suggest tests to look for lung disease.
 These may include:

-Though there's no cure for AAT deficiency, there are many things you can do to delay or prevent lung disease.
+Though there's no cure for alpha-1, there are treatments to delay or prevent lung disease.

-A healthy lifestyle – including a balanced diet, regular exercise, and not smoking – can help keep your lungs healthy.
+A healthy lifestyle -- including a balanced diet, regular exercise, and not smoking -- can help keep your lungs in the best possible shape.
 If you do develop lung disease, you can work with your doctor on a plan to help you manage symptoms and feel your best.